-Please read the following two paragraphs, as they indicate what we do and what we can provide grants for.
+The following few paragraphs indicate what we do and what we can provide grants for.
 Further down the page are links for downloading grant applications forms.
 Should you wish to make a donation to the Trust, you can contact the Secretary, or make a secure transfer of funds via PayPal by clicking on the Donation Button.
-(This requires registration with PayPal, which is painless and free - click on the button to learn more.)
-For information on PayPal, go to www.paypal.com

 A low resolution image of the current Trust's leaflet is available here.
 Contact the SMT should you wish leaflets for distribution.